robertbraeutigam/scan/README.md

 If a device does not have a statically available address for a static key, a local TCP/IP network resolution has to be attempted through a multicast UDP message.

-The UDP packet needs to be sent to 224.0.0.1, port 11372.
+The UDP packet needs to be sent to 239.255.255.244, port 11372.
 The contents as follows:
-* 01 (fixed byte)
+* 33 (fixed byte)
+* Number of bytes following (2 bytes)
+* Query Id (4 bytes)
 * Target query static keys...
 (32 bytes each)

 The query can contain any number of target addresses between 0 and 100.
 All the